EQWorks/python-curriculum/03-data-containers-and-repetitions-3.md

 Similar to pre-made LEGO® pieces, Python offers plenty of built-in [functions](https://docs.python.org/3.8/library/functions.html) and [types](https://docs.python.org/3.8/library/stdtypes.html) for many possible applications.

 At times, there are needs to have more flexibility and customizations.
-Python offers its `class` interface for us to create our own _type_:
+Python offers its `class` interface for us to create our own _type_, as our fourth abstraction building block:

 ```python
 '''norse_type.py'''